-Previous lattice studies \cite{wurtz_effect_2009,lewis_spontaneous_2010,maas2014observables} have considered an enlarged global symmetry, namely $SU(2)\times SU(2)$, where both scalars can be transformed independently.
+Previous lattice studies \cite{wurtz_effect_2009,lewis_spontaneous_2010,maas2014observables} have considered an enlarged global symmetry, namely $SU(2)\times SU(2)$, where both scalars can be transformed independently, $R_1\neq R_2$.
 In this work we take the $\mathbb Z_{2}$-breaking terms in \cref{eq:cont_potential} to vanish, $\mu_{12}=\lambda_{6}= \lambda_{7} = 0$, defining the so-called inert models.
 Moreover, by imposing the condition $\lambda_{4}=\lambda_{5}$ we obtain the custodial limit of the 2HDM, where the model shares the same global symmetry with the SM.
-That is, its action is invariant under global $SU(2)$ transformations where both scalar doublets transform simultaneously.\footnote{Akin to the scalar sector of the SM, the scalar potential is invariant under $O(4)\simeq SU(2)\times SU(2)$ transformations.
-Part of this group is gauged, with the remaining $SU(2)$ being the only global symmetry.}
+That is, its action is invariant under global custodial $SU(2)$ transformations where both scalar doublets transform simultaneously and identically, $R_1=R_2$.

+Contrary to the single Higgs case, where no spontaneous symmetry breaking can occur (the gauge symmetry, including its global part, as well as the custodial $SU(2)$ are never broken), the enlarged parameter space of the 2HDM allows for the breaking of the global symmetries.
+In this work we study the occurrence of spontaneous symmetry breaking of the custodial symmetry in the 2HDM.
+This study is relevant for characterizing the different regions of the parameter space, and in particular for finding which of these are suitable for reproducing low energy SM physics.

 The lattice action for the custodial 2HDM used in this work can then be written as ($U_{\mu}(x)$ is the link variable that is an element of the $SU(2)$ gauge group)

 where fields without argument are evaluated at the lattice point $x$, and $S_{\text{YM}}$ is the standard Wilson plaquette action